1789 Capital: Mission and investments

 ION Analytics reported that according to partner Paul Abrahimzadeh, 1789 Capital is investing in "late-stage technology companies", including energy companies.

 The firm does not invest in companies such as OpenAI that they deem not supportive enough of the Trump administration.
 On the topic, Donald Trump Jr. said, “I’ve turned down major deals where the ethoses don’t align [...]
 There are people who have become MAGA more recently — and I don’t know they actually believe.”

+In August 2025, 1789 Capital invested in Vulcan Elements, a rare earth magnet company with 30 employees.
+Three months later, Vulcan Elements received a $620 million loan from the U.S. Department of Defense to increase the supply of magnets for industries.
+This was the largest loan given by the Pentagon’s Office of Strategic Capital.

 On September 3, 2025, Bloomberg reported that 1789 Capital had "lined up about $1 billion in initial investor interest" for a new fund that would be used to purchase properties in South Florida, and especially in Palm Beach and Boca Raton, in partnership with a real estate company called the Frisbie Group.

 In October 2025, Colombier Acquisition Corp.
 III, Malik's special purpose acquisition company (SPAC) that has been involved in 1789 Capital's previous investments, filed for an initial public offering (IPO) for the New York Stock Exchange, with an initial share price of $10 and 26,000 units intended to raise US$260 million.
 Roth Capital Partners was the underwriter for the move, and Chamath Palihapitiya was reportedly planned to be a director for the company.